MetaCenterCloudPuppet/cesnet-oozie/README.markdown

       include oozie::hdfs
     }

 Note: The class *oozie::server::config* requires fully working HDFS (the namenode and enough datanodes), and *oozie::hdfs*.
-But with multi-node cluster puppetdb or other method may be needed for that.
+With multi-node cluster it may be needed to separate setup to more stages.

 <a name="usage"></a>
 ## Usage